Covariate-adjusted statistical dependence representation through partial copulas: bounds and new insights: Background

 \begin{proposition}\citep{patra2016} Let $(X, Y, Z)$ be an absolutely continuous random vector.
 Therefore, $X \perp\!\!\!\perp Y | Z$ if and only if $F_{X|Z}(X|Z)$, $F_{Y|Z}(Y|Z)$ and $Z$ are mutually independent. \end{proposition}

 This result suggests that studying the joint distribution of \(F_{X|Z}(X|Z)\) and \(F_{Y|Z}(Y|Z)\) is a natural way to study the dependence between \(X\) and \(Y\) adjusted by \(Z\), because those two quantities would be independent in the particular case that they are conditionally independent given \(Z\) (therefore, this joint distribution would remove the ``spurious association'' induced by \(Z\)).
-In the context of causal inference, if \(Z\) is the confounder of \((X,Y)\), the two variables would be conditionally independent given \(Z\), provided they are causally unrelated (see considerations about fork models in \citep{pearl2009, pearl2016}.
+In the context of causal inference, if \(Z\) is the confounder of \((X,Y)\), the two variables would be conditionally independent given \(Z\), provided they are causally unrelated \citep[see considerations about fork models in][]{pearl2009, pearl2016}.